 To many businesses dealing with consumers seem to persist in the illusion that their operations are improved by imprisoning customers calling for help in IVR prisons.
 Customer service expectations are rising very quickly, demanding faster and more personal contact beyond the limits of most digital services.
 To ignore personal needs for community is a big mistake.
 Each contact that a customer makes with a producer has a value not to be thrust down a pipeline to a void.

 Startups that aim to build strong customer relationships will progressively need to build means of communication and support that reveal that desire to be true, rather than a marketing sweet talk.
 A single interaction with a customer can be a make or break opportunity.
+Customer respect does not just happen.
 IVR systems have enormous potential for turning a happy customer into one who will badmouth and desert you as soon as an alternative is available.

-Here are 12 ways that the new venture can use the telephone, online chat or email to reinforce a positive customer relationship:
+Here are 12 ways that the new venture can use the telephone, online chat or email to show customer respect and reinforce positive relationships: